flenniken/statictea/docs/runCommand.md

 # ifFunction

-Return the if0 and if1 function's value and the length.
-These functions conditionally run one of their parameters.
+Return the if0 function's value and the length.
+It conditionally runs one of its parameters.
 Start points at the first parameter of the function.
 The length includes the trailing whitespace after the ending ).

 ```nim
 proc ifFunction(functionName: string; statement: Statement; start: Natural;